intento/intento-api/README.md

 - Requests per second: 10
 - Requests per month: 1,000,000
 - Data per request: 4MB

+Remaining limits will be added to response as headers: `X-RateLimit-Remaining-second`, `X-RateLimit-Remaining-month`

-When the limits as exceeded, Intento API will return a HTTP error 429 (see below).
+When the limits as exceeded, Intento API will return a HTTP error 429/413 (see below).

 ## Errors

-### Application specific errors

 Error responses usually include a JSON document in the response body, which contains information about the error.